BlueNalgene/LunAero/README.md

 As there are updates to the LunAero version available (as more features become available to users), the install will change and get longer.
 If you have already executed INSTALL.sh, you can safely execute it again to catch anything new that you might have missed the first time.

+## The targeting reticle: `framechecker.py`

+To make sure you have the moon in view when first starting the camera for the evening, use `framechecker.py`.
+This program simply turns on a preview screen while you do some manual adjustment of the camera.
+To prevent user error, it automatically quits after 10 minutes.
+To finish before that, press any key.

 ## Running `altsimple.py`

 `altsimple.py` is a simple tracking program.
 It is executed with the command